 Checkpoints to Vatopedi

-At the middle of the road, the control point.
-An officer is checking who is going where and whether our names are on his list.
+At half of the way, the control point.
+An officer is checking who is going where and whether our names are on his Mount Athos monasteries list.

 Sure, I could have asked back if there were no other jobs left for him except the doorman.
 But I didn’t want to offend his ‘sacred’ dress, primarily because I would never call the doorman’s job the worst job in the world anyway.